trevoro/node-named/README.md

 ## Storing DNS Records

 The default server comes with a very simple memory based record storage mechanism.
-You can implement you own and pass that in as an argument when you create a new agent.
+The goal is that you can implement your own, and pass that in when you create a new agent.
+See TODO

 ## Logging